You can post a new podcast episode by adding a blog post containing an audio block.

 - Blog post body text

-You can add more blocks to the post if you want, but only the first Audio Block will appear in Apple Podcasts.
-If you didn't enter a Summary in the Podcasting tab of your Audio Block, Apple Podcasts may use summary text from your blog excerpt or Text Blocks in the post.
+You can add more blocks to the post if you want, but only the first audio block will appear in Apple Podcasts.

 Using external audio

-If your audio file is larger than 160 MB, or you prefer hosting your files with another service, you can link the file to an the Audio Block using the External File option.
+If your audio file is larger than 160 MB, or you prefer hosting your files with another service, you can link the file to an audio block using the External File option.
 This lets you host the file elsewhere while still syndicating it through your Squarespace RSS feed.

 Use these steps to add an external file: